Robbery Case Dismissed After the Preliminary Hearing

 But then, when we took the additional step of showing that the woman wasn't even present when the property was allegedly taken, and the police had screwed up.
 They had done a horrible job on the report.

-So, the next question will be, can they still get my client for grand theft because the property was worth over $950.00 since there was no eyewitness to the property taken.
-Some time had passed between the woman leaving the store and coming back; there was a possibility that somebody else went in the store and took the property.
+So, the next question will be, can they still charge my client with grand theft because the property was worth over $950.00 since there was no eyewitness to the theft?
+Some time had passed between the woman leaving the store and coming back, so there was a possibility that somebody else went into the store and took the property.

 Weaknesses in the Prosecution's Case